2do2go/esencia/README.md

 ### View.afterRender()

-`View.afterRender` is usualy using for set jQuery components and some other actions that must to be executed exactly after render view template.
+`View.afterRender` is usually using for set jQuery components and some other actions that must to be executed exactly after rendering view template.

 By default `View.afterRender` is empty.

 ### View.beforeDetach()

-`View.beforeDetach` is usualy using for make some actions before view will be detached from DOM.
+`View.beforeDetach` is usually using for make some actions before view will be detached from DOM.

 By default `View.beforeDetach` is empty.

 ### View.getData()

-`View.getData` is using for set data to template. `View.getData` return hash that will be extended with `templateHelpers` (see `View.templateHelpers`) and than will be used in render function.
+`View.getData` is using for set data to template. `View.getData` returns hash that will be extended with `templateHelpers` (see `View.templateHelpers`) and then will be used in render function.

-By default `View.getData` return `this.data`.
+By default `View.getData` returns `this.data`.
 You can set you value to `this.data` by calling `View.setData(data)` (see `View.setData`).

 ### View.setData(data)

 `View.setData` using for two purposes:

-* you may specify this method in current view and this method will be called during rerender to set actual data to nested views.
+* you may specify this method of current view and this method will be called during rerendering to set actual data onto nested views;

-* also you may call this method on nested view object to set data directly to it
+* also you may call this method of nested view object to set data directly to it.

-If you want to set data to nested views you must specify `View.setData` in current view with a function that will getting nested views (see `View.getView') and call their `View.setData` methods with hash of actual data. `View.setData` will be calling every time when current view will rendering (even if it will not be rerendered because `force` is `false` and `isUnchanged` is `true`).
+If you want to set data onto nested views you must specify `View.setData` in current view with a function that will get nested views (see `View.getView') and call their `View.setData` methods with hash of actual data. `View.setData` will be called every time when current view will be rendered (even if it will not be rerendered because `force` is `false` and `isUnchanged` is `true`).

-By default if `View.setData` will be called without arguments it will do nothig.
+By default if `View.setData` will be called without arguments it will do nothing.
 And if it will be called with `data` argument it will set `data` to `this.data`.

 #### View.setData example
 ```javascript